 Put yourself in Thomas’s skin at that exact moment.
 He had refused to accept his brothers’ reasonable testimony.
 He had demanded special evidence.
 From stubborn pride he had shot off his mouth.
 And he had been stewing on this for a week.

 And now Jesus is facing him.
 He has appeared suddenly, as though he had been in their presence the whole time, as though he had seen and heard everything.
 And he had.

 Then he said to Thomas, “Put your finger here, and see my hands; and put out your hand, and place it in my side.
 Do not disbelieve, but believe.”
 (John 20:27)

-With those final four words Jesus puts his finger into the wound in Thomas’s soul: the gaping wound of unbelief.
+With those final five words Jesus puts his finger into the wound in Thomas’s soul: the gaping wound of unbelief.
 He should have believed, but he didn’t want to.
 And Jesus’ calls him to change: to turn from stubborn unreasonable doubt, to belief.

 Thomas is conquered.
 His rebellion is exposed and broken.
 He finally confesses the truth: